Reinforz/platform-status-blog/README.md

 # How to automatically receive messages in discord when a platform is down

 Hello everyone!
 In this blog, we will look at how to automate the process of getting notified in discord if a platform's status is down.
 It is very helpful as it notifies developers in discord when their website is down.
 We will learn about the following topics in this blog:
-- Using utilities like webhooks, cron jobs, SSH
+- Using DevOps utilities like webhooks, cron jobs, SSH
 - Automating deployment to a remote host like an Amazon EC2 Instance

 ## Requirements